 Guadalcanal is the northernmost town in the province of Seville.
 Nature, cuisine and historical heritage come together to offer you the best of Seville’s Sierra Morena.

 There are myriad activities that you can do in the beautiful natural surroundings of this border town, located between Andalusia and Extremadura.
-You can go hiking, climbing or if you are a cycling enthusiast, cycle up to La Capitana, the highest peak in Sierra Norte Natural Park.
+You can go hiking, climbing or if you are a cycling enthusiast, cycle up to La Capitana, the highest peak in Sierra Morena Natural Park.
 However, if there is one thing you should not miss, it is the spectacular starry sky, declared a Starlight Reserve by UNESCO.

 The cured pork and the Iberian ham from Guadalcanal are very popular among locals for their excellent flavour and quality.
 As are other delicacies such as game meat calderetas and guisos, migas con chorizo and gazpacho majado.